Insight: Syria casts net wide in search of oil deals

 Syria's thirst for diesel extends beyond the needs of its army's tanks.
 Industry and agriculture have been brought almost to a standstill because there is no fuel to power machinery.

-One document shows an oil firm with a London billing address - Aurora Finans Limited - hired a vessel from energy company Mar-Link Offshore Services (MLOS) in July to ship 200,000 metric tons (220,462 tons) of diesel to government-controlled Syria.
+One document shows an oil firm with a London billing address - Aurora Finans Limited - hired a vessel from energy company Mar-Link Offshore Services (MLOS) in July to ship 200,000 tonnes of diesel to government-controlled Syria.

 The diesel was to be supplied from Malaysia's state oil firm Petronas, which declined to comment on the deal.